Kenneth Cockrel Sr.

-Kenneth Vern "Ken" Cockrel Sr. (born November 5, 1938) was an American politician, prominent attorney, and revolutionary, community organizer, from the city of Detroit.
+Kenneth Vern "Ken" Cockrel Sr. (November 5, 1938 – April 25, 1989) was an American politician, prominent attorney, and revolutionary, community organizer, from the city of Detroit.
 Cockrel served as a member of Detroit's Common Council, from his swearing-in in 1978 until 1982.
 In addition to winning major cases representing poor and working class Detroiters, Cockrel rose to political prominence as he helped organize social and political movements, including the League of Revolutionary Black Workers and other radical black, Marxist formations.

 Early life

-Kenneth Vern Cockrel was born November 5, 1938 in Royal Oak Township, a poor, black community just across Detroit's northern border.
+Kenneth Vern Cockrel was born November 5, 1938, in Royal Oak Township, a poor, black community just across Detroit's northern border.
 His father, Sye Cockrel, worked at the Ford Highland Park plant and his mother, Cynthia Cockrel, was the first African-American graduate of Lincoln High School in Ferndale, Michigan.
 Both parents died when Cockrel was twelve years old and he went to live with relatives in Detroit.
 Cockrel attended Northwestern and Central High Schools but dropped out of high school in 1955 at the age of seventeen.
 After dropping out, Ken joined the United States Air Force, trained as a weapons technician (with special security clearance) and was stationed in Germany as an airman second class.
 After his discharge in 1959, Cockrel returned to the United States and entered Wayne State University and enrolled in a special program for adults without diplomas; he graduated in 1964 with a degree in political science.
-Realizing that law would be at the center of the struggle for social and economic justice, Ken immediately enrolled in Wayne State's law school and received his law degree in 1967.
+Realizing that law would be at the center of the struggle for social and economic justice, Ken immediately enrolled in Wayne State's law school and received his Juris Doctor degree in 1967.